 6. Bosom buddies

 One of the common types of relationships shared by mothers and daughters is called an enmeshed relationship.
 The relationship is affectionate as the mother treats her daughter as a best friend.
-Both of them share their interests, feelings, and many other things.
+Both of them share an affinity for similar interests, feelings, and many other things.

 While parenting this way, the mother might overlook teaching her daughter proper boundaries.
-This lack of boundaries would certainly affect the daughter in her ability to grow and have interests and relationships.
+This lack of boundaries would certainly affect the daughter’s ability to grow and have interests, ties with other people, and relationships.

 7. Role reversal